HRM-006: Employee Recognition for Classified Staff

 - Recognition Leave: Any recognition leave awarded to an employee is considered income and will be subject to federal, state and FICA taxes when used by the employee or paid as a lump sum.

-- Non-monetary Awards: The UHR Payroll Division is responsible for determining whether non-monetary awards are taxable, in accordance with IRS guidelines.
+- Non-monetary Awards: The UVA Payroll Division is responsible for determining whether non-monetary awards are taxable based on available facts and circumstances.